Vixtorbir/TheGoonies_NimcomVideogames/UI.md

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/0012.png)

-If the user want to play with somebody can click the bottom 2 of the keyboard (if he is playing in pc) and the second main character will appear in another colour.
+If the user want to play with somebody can click the botton 2 of the keyboard (if he is playing in pc) and the second main character will appear in another colour.

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/0018.png)